PixelTheater/DodecaRGB-firmware/src/scenes/identify_sides/README.md

    - Clear all LEDs to black
    - Calculate current pulsing color (3 seconds per color)
    - Calculate 60 BPM pulse factor based on time and speed parameter
-   - For all faces:
+   - **Center Face Identification**:
-     - Light first N LEDs with face color where N = face_id + 1 (pulse if matching current color)
+     - For each face: Light first N LEDs with face color where N = geometric_position + 1
+     - This creates a unique LED count pattern for each face (pulse if matching current color)
+   - **Safe Edge Detection**:
-   - For all edges:
+     - For each face and each of its edges:
-     - Look up adjacent face using edge adjacency data
+       - Find the adjacent face using edge adjacency data
+       - Calculate distances from current face LEDs to all adjacent face LEDs
+       - Find LEDs on the current face closest to the adjacent face
-     - Light edge LEDs with adjacent face color (pulse if matching current color)
+       - Light the closest N LEDs where N = adjacent_face_id + 1 in the adjacent face's color
+       - This creates edge patterns that show both connectivity AND face identity through LED count
-     - Apply brightness scaling to all colors
+     - Apply brightness scaling and pulsing to all colors

 ## Usage

-This scene is particularly useful for:
-- **Initial Setup**: Verifying that all faces are properly wired and numbered
-- **Debugging**: Identifying which physical face corresponds to which face ID in software
-- **Alignment**: Ensuring the device orientation matches the expected coordinate system
-- **Verification**: Confirming that LED mapping is correct across all faces
+This scene is particularly useful for visually verifying the wiring and configuration of a model.
+The faces are the same but the wiring and order may be different.
+This helps us ensure the model is configured correctly so the logical faces and pixels are arranged in a consistent way, regardless of how the model is wired.

 ## Visual Pattern

-The animation cycles through colors 0-11, spending 3 seconds on each:
+The animation cycles through faces 0-11, spending 3 seconds on each, slowly pulsing both the center cluster and all edge clusters that reference that face.
+This results in each of the 12 colors being animated, helping to identify problems with face remapping and rotations.

-- **T=0-3s**: All red elements (face centers and edges) pulse, others steady
-- **T=3-6s**: All orange-red elements pulse, others steady
-- **T=6-9s**: All orange elements pulse, others steady
-- **T=9-12s**: All yellow elements pulse, others steady
-- ...continues through all 12 colors, then repeats

 **Key Features**:
+- Each face shows a unique color (evenly distributed HSV hues)
-- Each face lights N LEDs where N = face_id + 1 (face 0: 1 LED, face 1: 2 LEDs, face 2: 3 LEDs, etc.)
+- **Center clusters**: Each face shows N LEDs where N = geometric_position + 1 for easy identification
-- All face LEDs show their unique colors (evenly distributed HSV hues)
-- All edges always show their adjacent face colors
+- **Edge clusters**: Each edge shows N LEDs where N = connected_face_id + 1 in the connected face's color
 - Only the current color pulses at 60 BPM (adjustable with Speed parameter)
-- LED count pattern makes it easy to identify specific face numbers
+- **Dual identification**: Both center and edge patterns use LED count to identify face numbers
-- Simultaneous view of all face and edge relationships
+- Simultaneous view of all face and edge relationships using pure geometry
+- **Stable and safe**: Uses only IModel interface methods to avoid crashes with different model types
-- If edges light up with unexpected colors, it indicates wiring issues
+- If edge clusters show unexpected colors or counts, it indicates model configuration issues

+**Diagnostic Information**:
+- Center cluster count = geometric position + 1
+- Edge cluster count = connected face ID + 1
+- Edge cluster color = connected face color
+- This allows verification of both geometric positioning and logical connectivity

 ## Notes

-- **Edge Adjacency**: The scene uses the model's EDGES array to determine which faces are actually adjacent, lighting edges with the correct neighboring face colors
-- **Color Cycling**: Each color pulses for exactly 3 seconds, making it easy to identify all instances of each color across faces and edges
-- **Complete Visibility**: All face and edge relationships are visible simultaneously, providing comprehensive validation
-- **Pulse Synchronization**: All instances of the current color (centers and edges) pulse in sync at the specified BPM for clear visual feedback
-- **Wiring Validation**: If edges show unexpected colors, it indicates faces are wired to wrong positions in the LED chain
+- **Safe interface usage**: Uses only the stable IModel interface methods to avoid crashes
+- **Distance-based LED selection**: Finds LEDs closest to adjacent faces rather than using predefined LED groups
+- **Portable implementation**: Works with any model type without requiring specific model knowledge
+- **Geometric awareness**: Automatically handles face remapping through the model's geometric positioning system
+- Performance scales with LED count per face but should be acceptable for typical models
+- More reliable than LED group-based approaches for diagnostic purposes